-For the $299.99 price tag, you would think the S2 Lite would miss out on some premium features.
-But the LED dashboard, located in the center of the handlebars, is one of the features that Hiboy granted us on the S2 Lite.
+For the £245 price tag, you would think the S2 Lite would miss out on some premium features.
+But the LED dashboard, located in the centre of the handlebars, is one of the features that Hiboy granted us on the S2 Lite.

 Aside from just being aesthetically pleasing, the LED dashboard shows your speed and battery level, as well as indicator lights for your chosen riding mode (no light for Comfort mode, green light for Sport mode).
 Directly, below the display is the control button that lets you turn the LED lights and cruise control functionality on and off.

 If you do need to travel in the dark, there is a fairly bright LED light on the handlebars that can brighten the way ahead.

 But, what sets the S2 Lite apart from other budget scooters is its alluring front stem light that runs from the very top of the handlebar stem to the folding latch.
 Even more exciting is the under-deck lighting, which adds a dash of premium flair.
 To top all that off, there is a rear red spotlight to ensure your visibility from the rear.

 Simply tap the button below the LED dashboard three times in a row to turn cruise control on, relax your thumbs, and enjoy weaving through the streets.
 Whilst this function makes for a fun riding experience, it also promotes more economical use of battery power and therefore, prolongs battery life.